ro-rok/CineTracker/README.md

 # Movie Website - Explore and Discover Movies

-This project is a Movie Website that allows users to explore and discover movies.
-It provides features such as searching for movies, displaying movie details, and storing user preferences.
+This project is a web application that allows users to explore and discover movies.
+It provides functionalities such as searching for movies, viewing movie details, registering as a user, and logging in/out.
+The application uses the OMDb API to fetch movie data and MongoDB for data storage.

-## Project Overview

-The Movie Website is built using FastAPI, a modern, fast (high-performance), web framework for building APIs with Python 3.7+.

 ## Project Structure